Programme

 Application of PID control to support dairy heifer planning

-Albert De Vries, University Of Florida, US
+Albert De Vries, University of Florida, US

 Enhancing global interoperability in livestock data